Chronic respiratory diseases

 • Dr Mary Johnson, Principal Research Scientist, Environmental Health, Harvard T.H.
 Chan School of Public Health, US

-• Professor Ee Ming Khoo, President, International Primary Care Respiratory Group, and Honorary Professor, Department of Primary Care Medicine, Faculty of Medicine, Universiti Malaya, Malaysia
+• Professor Ee Ming Khoo, Past President, International Primary Care Respiratory Group, and Honorary Professor, Department of Primary Care Medicine, Faculty of Medicine, Universiti Malaya, Malaysia

 • Tonya Winders, President and CEO, Global Allergy & Airways Patient Platform, Austria (based in US)